icaros-usc/cma_mae/README.md

 To run LSI (StyleGAN) experiments, you must first download the StyleGAN pretrained models from the StyleGAN [repo](https://github.com/lernapparat/lernapparat/releases/download/v2019-02-01/karras2019stylegan-ffhq-1024x1024.for_g_all.pt).
 Place the `.pt` file in the folder `experiments/lsi_clip`.

-To run LSI (StyleGAN2) experimenets, you must first download the StyleGAN2 pretrained model from the Nvidia [website](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files).
+To run LSI (StyleGAN2) experiments, you must first download the StyleGAN2 pretrained model from the Nvidia [website](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files).
 Place the `.pt` file in the folder `experiments/lsi_clip_2/models`.

 CLIP automatically installs with the conda environment.

-## StyleGAN2 Additional Code
+## LSI (StyleGAN2) Experiments Additional Code

 We include dnnlib and torch_util from the StyleGAN2-Ada [repo](https://github.com/NVlabs/stylegan2-ada) in `experiments/lsi_clip_2` for replicability.

+The LSI (StyleGAN2) code for these experiments are based on the StyleGAN3+CLIP [notebook](https://colab.research.google.com/github/ouhenio/StyleGAN3-CLIP-notebook/blob/main/StyleGAN3%2BCLIP.ipynb) and github [repo](https://github.com/ouhenio/StyleGAN3-CLIP-notebooks) from the generative art community.

 ## Running Experiments